NAMI-Finger Lakes is the Ithaca, NY affiliate of the National Alliance on Mental Illness (NAMI).

 - Advocate for families and their ill relative

 NAMI-Finger Lakes is a non-profit organization of volunteers.
 All programming volunteers are trained and certified by NAMI and have loved ones living with mental illness.
-As a result, we are very familiar with local human services for people experiencing and living in recovery from from mental illnesses.
+As a result, we’re very familiar with local human services for people experiencing and living in recovery from mental illnesses.
 Our volunteers and staff can share their knowledge and experience with you.

 Our programs include:

 - Confidential support groups

 - NAMI Finger Lakes HELP Line staffed by experienced, local volunteers- Call 607-273-2462 for support

 - Support for family members with patients in Cayuga Medical Center’s Behavioral Services Unit